jannfanzun/jannfanzun/README.md

 - Mastering Angular for dynamic and interactive web applications.
 - Enhancing my frontend prowess with TypeScript.
 - Leveraging databases like Postgres and MySQL for robust data management.
+- Design and Prototyping in Figma.

 ## 💬 Ask Me About
 - Web development best practices.
 - Tips for learning Angular, TypeScript, and effective database management.
 - How to optimize your website for performance.
+- Design logos and vectorizing your images.

 ## 📫 Reach Me
 - 🌐 Website: [WebTree.ch](https://webtree.ch/)